 Building on a successful year in 2019-20, our Precious Metals division saw record revenue growth to £843.8 million (2019-20: £356.9 million) and attracted over 25,000 new customers to the business, growing our market share in the UK and overseas.
-Whilst this year-on-year revenue growth is significant, the margins on these Precious Metals sales are low.
+Whilst this year-on-year revenue growth is significant, the margin on these Precious Metals sales are low.
 Once the cost of the metal is deducted from the revenue, the increase year-on-year was £22.6m (2020-21: £37.3m, 2019-20: £14.7m), and the contribution to operating profit increased to £15.4 million (2019-20: £3.9 million).
 The impact of the coronavirus pandemic continued to stimulate the precious metals market, but our marketing, investment in new products and ability to source stock throughout the year meant we achieved continuity of supply, outperforming the market.

-We continued to cement our position as the hom of precious metals in the UK with a range of innovative options for new investors.
-We attracted record numbers of millennials to invest in gold by focusing on the ease and affordability of the

-DigiGold platform.
-In December 2020 we saw the introduction of 'Little Treasures', our first child savings product allowing investment in physical metal for loved ones' future.
-Our 1g and 5g gold celebration bars returned with new packaging for Diwali and Christmas, both of which proved to be popular gifts.
+We continued to cement our position as the home of precious metals in the UK with a range of innovative options for new investors.
+We attracted record numbers of millennials to invest in gold by focusing on the ease and affordability of the DigiGold platform.
+And in December 2020 we took this a step further with the introduction of 'Little Treasures', our first child savings product which allows people to invest in physical metal for their loved ones' future.
+Our 1g and 5g gold celebration bars returned with new packaging for Diwali and Christmas, and proved to be popular gifts.

-For seasoned investors, we strengthened our wealth management proposition, with assets unde management for our pensions product growing by 80% year-on-year.
-Our gold backed Exchange Traded Commodity (ETC) continued to have strong performance with over \$340 million assets under management, offered by HANetf, who act at the manager of the 'issuer' and are responsible for the day to day operation of the ETC. The income we receive is under a brand licensing agreement for the use of the Royal Mint logo and intellectual property for the ETC. Further details can be foun in note 23 of the financial statements
+For seasoned investors, we strengthened our wealth management proposition, with assets under management for our pensions product growing by 80% year-on-year.
+Our gold-backed ETC continued to have strong performance with over \$340 million assets under management, offered by HANetf, who acts as the manager of the 'issuer' and is responsible for the day-to-day operation of the ETC. The income we receive is under a brand licensing agreement for the use of The Royal Mint logo and intellectual property for the ETC. Further details can be found in note 23 of the financial statements.